olutosinbanjo/Hello_World_dpcpp/README.md

 ## The Basic Structure of a DPCPP Program 1

 4.0.
-Basic structure of a DPC++ program
+Basic structure of a DPC++ Program - Part 1

 4.1.
 Header File and Namespace